-- Incorporate deep-conditioning treatments
+- Incorporate deep-conditioning treatments.

 What causes hair to become porous?
-Porosity is genetic, but elements like environmental stressors, hard water, heat-styling, chemical treatments, daily wear and tear, UV damage (prolonged exposure to the sun) can also affect where your hair is on the porosity scale.
+Porosity is genetic, but elements like environmental stressors, hard water, heat-styling, chemical treatments, daily wear and tear, UV damage (prolonged exposure to the sun) can also affect where your hair lies is on the porosity scale.

 In conclusion, don't determine your hair’s porosity based on someone else’s hair.
 Just because you have the same curl pattern doesn’t mean you have the same porosity.